Teaching English Conversation to Adult Learners

 1. Increased Student Self-Confidence When Speaking

 At the beginning of the class, most students were hesitant and afraid to speak in class.
-At the end of the class almost of the students said they had more confidence in speaking.
-This was definitely reflected in the increased amount of free conversation and questions asked by the students.
+At the end of the class, most of the students said they had more confidence in speaking.
+This was reflected in the increased amount of free conversation and questions asked by the students.